robbisg/4dfp_tools/README.md

 Source code for 4dfp utilities.
 These utilities have been downloaded from ftp://imaging.wustl.edu/pub/raichlab/4dfp_tools/

-Following instruction are copied from above website.
+The following instructions have been copied from the website above.

-To build the files follow these instruction.
+To build files follow these instruction.

 Make instructions follow.
 The Linux OS should have installed gcc 4.1.2 or better.